Real Estate

 Q1.
 Is a property currently being sold included in the June 1 assessment?

-A: The closing date decides.
-If the closing is fully completed and ownership transferred to the buyer before 00:00 on June 1, the seller is NOT subject to that year's Jongbu-se.
-If closing happens on or after June 1, the seller bears the tax.
+A: The closing date determines the tax.
+If the closing is fully completed and ownership transfers to the buyer before 00:00 on June 1, the seller is NOT subject to that year's Jongbu-se.
+If the closing occurs on or after June 1, the seller bears the tax.

 Q2.
 Does joint ownership reduce taxes other than Jongbu-se?

-A: Yes — capital gains tax also benefits.
-Each spouse gets the 2.5M basic deduction, and progressive rates split between two filers.
-However, conversion-time acquisition tax (~3.5–4%) is incurred, so short holding periods may incur loss.
+A: Yes.
+Capital gains tax can also benefit because each spouse receives the 2.5M basic deduction, and progressive rates are split between two filers.
+However, conversion-time acquisition tax (~3.5–4%) applies, so a short holding period can erase the benefit.

 Q3.
 Is the single-household single-home 1.2B deduction applied automatically?

-A: Yes, automatically.
-However, aggregation-exclusion filings are NOT automatic — rental landlords must file by May 31 each year via Hometax to receive that year's exclusion.
+A: Yes, it is applied automatically.
+However, aggregation-exclusion filings are NOT automatic.
+Rental landlords must file by May 31 each year through Hometax to receive that year's exclusion.

 Q4.
 Can I split the Jongbu-se payment if it exceeds 2.5M?

 A: Yes.
-Tax exceeding KRW 2.5M allows 6-month installment.
-Between 2.5M–5M, the excess over 2.5M can be deferred; above 5M, up to 50% can be deferred.
-Apply via Hometax before the December 15 deadline.
+If the tax exceeds KRW 2.5M, a 6-month installment is available.
+For tax between 2.5M–5M, the amount above 2.5M can be deferred.
+If the tax exceeds 5M, up to 50% can be deferred.
+Apply through Hometax before the December 15 deadline.

 Q5.
 Where do I check the publicly assessed price?

-A: At the MOLIT Real Estate Public Price Search site, enter the address.
-Prices are announced annually in April, and Jongbu-se is calculated on these published values.
+A: Use the MOLIT Real Estate Public Price Search site and enter the address.
+Prices are announced each April, and Jongbu-se is calculated using those published values.

 Q6.
 Is the rental property aggregation exclusion available for all rental homes?

-A: No. Only registered private rental housing with the mandatory rental period (short 4–5 years, long 8–10 years) honored qualifies.
+A: No. Only registered private rental housing that satisfies the mandatory rental period (short 4–5 years, long 8–10 years) qualifies.
 Early disposal triggers retroactive recovery.
 Since July 2020, only long-term rentals can be newly registered; short-term registration is closed.

 🔧 Related Free Tools